gpuweb/gpuweb/proposals/bindless.md

 The steps for `GPUDevice.createResourceTable(desc)` are:

+ - if `desc.size > this.limits.maxResourceTableSize` throw a `RangeError` and return.

+    - Note: this is done to avoid the need to create giant content-timeline arrays if `size` is huge but fails validation on the device timeline.

  - Let `t` be a new WebGPU object (this, GPUResourceTable, desc).
  - let `t.size` be `desc.size`.
  - On the device timeline: